I’ve been thinking about this question recently — what makes you feel alive?

 I have a note in my Apple Notes titled “It makes me feel alive”.
 It’s my running list of experiences that make me feel alive.

 I ran the New York City Marathon a few weeks ago, and it was the most alive I’ve felt in a long time.
-It’s one thing to do something that makes you feel alive, and it’s whole other feeling to do it alongside thousands of fellow runners and cheering spectators that make the city come alive.
+It’s one thing to do something that makes you feel alive, and it’s a whole other feeling to do it alongside thousands of fellow runners and cheering spectators that make the city come alive.
 As an amateur hobby jogger, it might be the closest I’ll ever get to feeling what a professional athlete feels in their home stadium.

 I decided I wanted to experience running the marathon after cheering on my girlfriend Jenn at the 2023 NYC Marathon.
 The energy was contagious, and it was inspiring to see her put in the work required to do a hard thing.